NathanKhoP/Jarkom-Modul-2-IT21-2024/README.md

 ;
 @       IN      NS      rujapala.it21.com.
 @       IN      A       10.74.2.6		; IP tanjungkulai
 www     IN      CNAME   rujapala.it21.com.' >  /etc/bind/jarkom/rujapala.it21.com

 echo ';
 ; BIND data file for local loopback interface
 ;
 $TTL    604800
-@       IN      SOA     pasopati.it21.com. root.pasopati.it21.com. (
+@       IN      SOA     panah.pasopati.it21.com. root.panah.pasopati.it21.com. (
                               2         ; Serial
                          604800         ; Refresh
                           86400         ; Retry
                         2419200         ; Expire
                          604800 )       ; Negative Cache TTL
 ;
-@       IN      NS      pasopati.it21.com.
+@       IN      NS      panah.pasopati.it21.com.
 @       IN      A       10.74.2.4		; IP kotalingga
-www     IN      A       10.74.2.4		; IP kotalingga' >  /etc/bind/jarkom/panah.pasopati.it21.com
+www     IN      CNAME   panah.pasopati.it21.com.' >  /etc/bind/jarkom/panah.pasopati.it21.com
 ```

 ### No 10